Evidence-Based Health Tips

 Take Vitamin D3

-Not so long ago, most of the people got their fair share of vitamin D from the sun.
+Not so long ago, most people got their fair share of vitamin D from the sun.
 But, nowadays the problem is that most people don’t get much sun.
 They either live where there is no sun or stay inside most of the time.

-Well, truth be told, adequate sun exposure is said to improve the bone health, increase strength, and reduce symptoms of depression.
+Well, truth be told, adequate sun exposure is said to improve bone health, increase strength, and reduce symptoms of depression.
 So, if you can’t get the minimum amount of sun exposure, make sure to supplement it with vitamin D for greater health benefits.

 Supplementing vitamin D with calcium specifically can help reduce cancer risk.